MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/ui-define-granular-permissions.md

 4. Choose the **Permissions** action.
 5. On the **Permissions** page, choose the **Record Permissions** action, and then choose the **Start** action.

-    This starts a recording process that captures all your action in the user interface.
+    A recording process starts and captures all your action in the user interface.
 6. Go to the various pages and activities in [!INCLUDE[prod_short](includes/prod_short.md)] that you want users with this permission set to access.
 You must carry out the tasks that you want to record permissions for.
 7. When you want to finish the recording, return to the **Permissions** page, and then choose the **Stop** action.
 8. Choose the **Yes** button to add the recorded permissions to the new permission set.